-And when it comes to promotion, Google Ads is one of the most obvious choices.
+Google Ads is one of the most obvious choices for marketers for paid advertising and promotions.
 In 2017, Google generated $94.9 billion in total digital ad revenue worldwide, which is an increase of 20.15% over last year, according to Statista:

 Google Ads allows you to promote your offers to your target audience via dedicated ads and landing pages.